rcullito/yapi/README.md

 #### Options

 ```
   -cc       : Client command that will be executed.

   -cn       : Client name(s) those will be connected.
-Use comma (,) for multiple.
+              Use comma (,) for multi-client.

   -cg       : Client group name(s) those will be connected.
-Use comma (,) for multiple.
+              Use comma (,) for multi-group.

   -pc       : Pipe configuration file.
 Default; pipe.json

-  -h, -help    : Display help and exit.
+  -help     : Display help and exit.
+  -h

-  -v, -version : Display version information and exit.
+  -version  : Display version information and exit.
+  -v
 ```

 #### Examples